shwetabh-23/Understanding_multimodal_models/README.md

 The attention maps show a notable concentration of attention for the words "cat" and "dog" compared to other words in the prompt. <br><br>

 This implies that the model has effectively learned to localize objects in the image based on their textual descriptions.<br><br>
-The high attention scores for these keywords confirm that the model associates specific visual regions of the image with their corresponding textual labels, highlighting its ability to process and align multimodal inputs.<br><br>
+The high attention scores for these keywords confirm that the model associates specific visual regions of the image with their corresponding textual labels, highlighting its ability to process and align multimodal inputs.
 </p>

 <h2 style="text-align: center; font-family: 'Georgia', serif; font-size: 28px; font-style: italic;">